EpsilonSolutions/netscaler-command-reference/docs/aaa/aaa-user/aaa-user.md

 ##Arguments

 <b>userName</b>
 Name for the user.
 Must begin with a letter, number, or the underscore character (_), and must contain only letters, numbers, and the hyphen (-), period (.) pound (#), space ( ), at (@), equals (=), colon (:), and underscore characters.
 Cannot be changed after the user is added.
-The following requirement applies only to the NetScaler CLI: If the name includes one or more spaces, enclose the name in double or single quotation marks (for example, "my aaa user" or "my aaa user").
+The following requirement applies only to the NetScaler CLI:
+If the name includes one or more spaces, enclose the name in double or single quotation marks (for example, "my aaa user" or "my aaa user").

 <b>password</b>
 Password with which the user logs on.
 Required for any user account that does not exist on an external authentication server.
 If you are not using an external authentication server, all user accounts must have a password.
 If you are using an external authentication server, you must provide a password for local user accounts that do not exist on the authentication server.

 ##Example

-add aaa user johndoe -password abcd add aaa user johndoe -password The above example adds user johndoe with password abcd for first case, password supplied on prompt for second case
+add aaa user johndoe -password abcdadd aaa user johndoe -passwordThe above example adds user johndoe with password abcd for first case, password supplied on promptfor second case

 ##rm aaa user